DSR-RHIT/me497-reproducible-research/cm/cm1006_setup-Rproj.md

 exactly this set-up.

   - Navigate to the GitHub repo for your practice work
-  - Copy the HTTPS clone URL to your clipboard via the green “Clone or Download” button (the URL will look something like this:
+  - Copy the HTTPS clone URL to your clipboard via the green â€œClone or Downloadâ€ button (the URL will look something like this:
     <https://github.com/jennybc/myrepo.git>)

 In RStudio,